Skip to content

 Exterior renovation in Boulder Creek

 Boulder Creek sits at the upper end of the San Lorenzo Valley, the most deeply forested community in the Santa Cruz Mountains.
-The CZU Lightning Complex devastated this area, and rebuilding and hardening continue.
-For Boulder Creek homeowners an exterior project is, unambiguously, a wildfire-survival decision made under a perpetually damp redwood canopy.
+The CZU Lightning Complex devastated this area, and rebuilding and hardening continue years later.
+For Boulder Creek homeowners an exterior project is, unambiguously, a wildfire-survival decision made under a perpetually damp redwood canopy — which is what makes the spec here genuinely demanding.

 Considering an exterior project in Boulder Creek?